Sayan007/configurable-drinking-app/README.md

 </ul>

 <p align="left">
-  The <code>settings.json</code> file looks following.
+  The <code>settings.json</code> file looks as follows.
 It has been described how the configuration is managed.
   Location of the file <code>src/environments/settings.prod.ts</code> for <strong>production</strong> and <code>src/environments/settings.dev.ts</code> for <strong>development</strong>
 </p>
 <div class="highlight highlight-source-shell notranslate position-relative overflow-auto">